Losant/losant-docs/docs/getting-started/walkthrough.md

 ![Device Settings](/images/getting-started/walkthrough/device-settings.png "Device Settings")

 When creating the device, make sure `Standalone` is selected as the device type.
-Device tags won't be needed since we only have a single device.
-Tags become useful when you start organizing hundreds or thousands of devices.

 The `Device Attributes` are important.
 These are what tell Losant what data this device will be reporting and what Losant will be storing.
 For the weather device, we'll be storing the following attributes:

 * `temp` - the temperature in degrees Fahrenheit.
 * `feels-like` - the apparent temperature with wind chill and humidity accounted for.